 - In Dragon Age: Origins, part of the Joining Ritual to become a Grey Warden involves ritually drinking Darkspawn blood, where the Wardens willingly submit themselves to the Taint, becoming immune to it's effects (for thirty years), gaining the ability to sense the Darkspawn and rendering them the only ones capable of truly slaying an Archdemon, thus ending the latest Blight.

-- One could argue that The Architect in Dragon Age Origins Awakening qualifies, although technically he's a Token Heroic Orc who is not so much concerned with preventing further Blights to help humanity as much as he desires to free the Darkspawn from the influence of the Old Gods.
+- The Architect in Dragon Age: Origins – Awakening qualifies, although technically he's a Token Heroic Orc who is not so much concerned with preventing further Blights to help humanity as much as he desires to free the Darkspawn from the influence of the Old Gods.
 However, he's not been particularly successful so far, since the last time he tried to help he ended up accidentally causing the Fifth Blight.

 - On the other hand, the reason the Circles of Magi exist is because the Chantry, as well as a good chunk of the population, do not believe that mages can be reliably Pro Humans.
 This is mainly because of the Tevinter Imperium, which is ruled by powerful mages, and controlled much of Thedas centuries before.
 In fact, according to Chantry teachings, the Tevinter mages are responsible for creating the Darkspawn.
 There's also the little fact that every mage is a potential conduit for evil spirits of the Fade to enter the world.

-- A good example of a Pro-Human mage would be the father of Hawke who taught his mage children to use their powers responsibly and had his own Badass Creed where he reminded himself that his magic would "serve what was best in (him)."
+- A good example of a Pro-Human mage would be the father of Hawke who taught his mage children to use their powers responsibly and had his own Badass Creed where he reminded himself that his magic would "serve that which is best in (him), not that which is most base."
 Mage player characters can be this as well... or not.

-- In The Elder Scrolls V: Skyrim, the Dragonborn is a Humanoid Abomination, prophecied to protect Mankind by hunting down and consuming the souls of Dragons.
+- In The Elder Scrolls V: Skyrim, the Dragonborn is a mortal with the soul of a Dragon, prophesied to protect Mankind by hunting down and consuming the souls of Dragons.

 - The player characters Vent and Aile in Mega Man ZX are, like most people in this period, crosses of human- and Reploidkind, and fight to protect everyone.
 In the earlier series, Dr. Light is this, having become an infomorph and continues protecting humanity through aiding his "son" X.